Nick Hexum: Personal life

 Hexum is a middle child.
 His siblings are Angela, Zack, and Patrick.
 Zack is a songwriter and musician, with album releases and scoring credits.
-He has toured with his brother for the Hexum Brothers Rock For Kerry (2005) and for the Nick Hexum Quintet (2014) and has recorded and wrote for 311 on "Reggae Got Soul" (recorded horns) and "Forever Now" (songwriting credits).
+He has toured with his brother for the Hexum Brothers Rock For Kerry (2005) and for the Nick Hexum Quintet (2014) and has recorded and written for 311 on "Reggae Got Soul" (recorded horns) and "Forever Now" (songwriting credits).
 Patrick died fighting an opioid addiction.

-Hexum dated Nicole Scherzinger between 2000 and 2004 and were engaged.
+Hexum dated singer Nicole Scherzinger between 2000 and 2004; the couple were engaged but never married.
 Hexum married his wife Nikki on New Year's Eve 2008.
 They have three daughters.
 Their oldest daughter, Echo, was born in a home birth on August 29, 2009.
-She performed live with her father at 311 Day 2020, playing piano.
+She performed live with her father at 311 Day 2020, and 2026 playing piano.
 Their second daughter, Maxine, was born May 1, 2011, which happened to occur on Nikki's birthday.
 Due to the absence of the family's midwife, Hexum performed the delivery.
 Their third daughter, Harlow, was born September 16, 2014.
 She has numerous acting credits, including in the TV series Agents of S.H.I.E.L.D. as Alya, American Gigolo as young Isabelle Desnain, and Yo Gabba Gabbaland! as herself.

 Hexum has been known to support numerous charities, such as MusiCares, ChooseLove, Multiple Myeloma Research Foundation and others.